cordialgerm/foe_foundry/README.md

 ## Bug List

 - [ ] negative stat modifiers render with a ?
-- [ ] Stick With Me! and Challenge Foe are redundant
 - [ ] Many abilities around leadership and challenging shoudl require intelligence and verbal speaking abilities

 ## MISC TODO